aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ppsm-to-docm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPSM to DOCM?</h2>

+The Portable Presentation Slide Master (PPSM) format is a Microsoft PowerPoint file format used to store presentation slides.
+It is a binary file format that stores the presentation slides in a compressed form.
+On the other hand, the Microsoft Word Document Macro-Enabled (DOCM) format is a Microsoft Word file format used to store documents with macros.
+It is a binary file format that stores the document with macros in a compressed form.

+The conversion of PPSM to DOCM is necessary when a user wants to open a presentation slide in Microsoft Word.
+The DOCM format allows the user to open the presentation slide in Microsoft Word and also enables the user to add macros to the document.

+<h2>How Aspose.Total helps for PPSM to DOCM Conversion?</h2>
-For a Python developer, who is trying to add a PPSM to DOCM conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPSM file to PDF.
-After that by using Microsoft Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created PDF into Microsoft Word as a DOCM format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It can help to automate the conversion process of PPSM to DOCM.
+The conversion process is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert PPSM file to PDF.
+After that by using Microsoft Word Python API Aspose.Words for Python via .NET, save the created PDF into Microsoft Word as a DOCM format.

+The Aspose.Slides for Python via .NET API provides a wide range of features to manipulate the presentation slides.
+It allows the user to convert the presentation slides from one format to another.
+It also provides features to add, remove, and modify the slides in the presentation.

+The Aspose.Words for Python via .NET API provides a wide range of features to manipulate the documents.
+It allows the user to convert the documents from one format to another.
+It also provides features to add, remove, and modify the content in the document.
+It also provides features to add, remove, and modify the macros in the document.

+By using Aspose.Total for Python via .NET API, the user can easily automate the conversion process of PPSM to DOCM.
+It provides a wide range of features to manipulate the presentation slides and documents.
+It also provides features to add, remove, and modify the macros in the document.

 {{% /blocks/products/pf/feature-page-summary %}}